-In FY21, our portfolio of controlled entities included McCain Finance (Aust) Pty.
-Ltd. (ACN 067 367 882), Kitchens of Sara Lee Pty.
-Ltd. (ACN 155 459 804)2, Weyville Holdings Limited (NZ co. no. CH 459976), McCain Foods (NZ) Limited (NZ co. no. CH 358737), Grower Foods Limited (NZ co. no. CH 838659), and McCain Foods Taiwan Ltd., and each of the entities in the McCain Foods ANZ group is referred to as "our Group" for the purposes of this statement.
+In FY22, our portfolio of controlled entities included McCain Finance (Aust) Pty.
+Ltd. (ACN 067 367 882), Weyville Holdings Limited (NZ co. no. CH 459976), McCain Foods (NZ) Limited (NZ co. no. CH 358737), Grower Foods Limited (NZ co. no. CH 838659), and McCain Foods Taiwan Ltd., and all the entities together in the McCain Foods ANZ group are referred to as "our Group" for the purposes of this statement.

-In FY21, our Group directly employed approximately 1,400 people across Australia and New Zealand, and thousands more indirectly through our logistics and supply chain.
+In FY22, our Group directly employed approximately 1,170 people across Australia and New Zealand, and engaged thousands more indirectly through our logistics and supply chain.
 We are a trusted supplier to hundreds of hospitality establishments - restaurants, pubs, and clubs - as well as hospitals, aged care facilities, tourism operations, and many more foodservice businesses.

 We are proud of our place in the Australian and New Zealand markets, and particularly of the relationships we have cultivated with local growers.
-McCain Foods ANZ sources the overwhelming majority of our produce locally and we are committed to working with our farmers to support their day-to-day practices, as well as investigating ways to support new and innovative farming methods.
+McCain Foods ANZ sources the overwhelming majority of our produce locally and we are committed to working with our farmers to support their day-to-day practices, as well as investigating ways to support new and innovative farming methods, including regenerative agriculture.